winya/api-docs/_posts/android/0.5/README.md

 }
 ```

-Remember to define a string constant `USTREAM_PLAYER_SDK_KEY` with your actual Ustream Player SDK key.
+Remember to define a string constant `USTREAM_PLAYER_SDK_KEY` with your actual **Ustream Player SDK key**.

-SDK version 0.5.0 introduced changes in the user facing interface, see the [Changelog](#_Changelog) for details.
+Ustream Player SDK version 0.5.0 introduced changes in the user facing interface, see the [Changelog](#_Changelog) for details.

 #### Setting your listeners

 To receive state changes and other events from the player you need to set listeners.
 There are mandatory and optional ones,
 but all of these listeners have to be set prior to calling `ustreamPlayer.attach()` on your player instance.
 This should
 happen in the `onResume()` callback of your Activity or Fragment.
 Calling `attach()` is an important step, this is where
-your listeners and the player view is bound to the library.
+your listeners and the player view is bound to the Player SDK.
 Forgetting to call this will cause the player to not render
 video on your view, and you will not receive any callback on your listeners.

 ```java